npfernandes/ensemblify/docs/source/database.md

 ## Using your own database

-Ensemblify can sample dihedral angles from any file in a supported format (currently .parquet, .pkl or .csv), structured according to [Database Structure](#database-structure).
+Ensemblify can sample dihedral angles from any file in a supported format (currently .parquet, .pkl or .csv), structured according to the tables below.
 Tripeptide sampling mode will only work if a tripeptide database is provided.
 However, single residue sampling mode will work even when you provide a tripeptide database.

-### Database Structure

-#### Tripeptide Database
+### Tripeptide Database
 Your database must contain at least 10 columns: 9 containing the Phi, Psi and Omega angles for each residue of the triplet (**in radians**) and 1 with the string identification of the fragment they make up.
 Any additional columns will be ignored.

 | FRAG | OMG1 | PHI1 | PSI1 | OMG2 | PHI2 | PSI2 | OMG3 | PHI3 | PSI3 |